lesileee/PWSH-NOTE/Cmdlet/-History.md

 Gets a list of the commands entered during the current session

 ### Heads up:
+1. "History" here refers to the Comlet entry history.
-During a session, the system will automatically gives every commmand you enter a special ID;
+2. During a session, the system will automatically gives every commmand you enter a special ID;
    Starting from '1' in a ascending order;
    Thus to distinguish several indentical commands entered at different time point.

 ### Key Parameters:
 1. -Count